fderv/challenge-questions/README.md

 - docker-compose up

-Note: If the client runs before the server and closes itself because of connectivity error, try to adjust value in time.sleep(15) method call in client.py.
+Note: If the client runs before the server and closes itself because of connectivity error, try to adjust the value in time.sleep(15) method call in client.py.